Professional Education Programs

 Historical listing of initial teacher preparation programs

-Advanced education programs for AY 2022-2023:
+Advanced professional education programs for AY 2023-2024:

-Degree program names are linked to the respective catalog information (see Details tab), which outlines requirements that must be met to earn the degree/certificate and qualify for a state Institutional Recommendation.
-To access the Program of Study, click on the link in the Overview tab.
-These requirements are confirmed by an academic advisor or Education Leadership staff member before the candidate is cleared to enroll in the final internship course.
-A second check of requirements is completed by Graduate College staff as part of the candidate’s application for graduation.
+The degree program names listed below are linked to their respective pages in the NAU catalog.
+The Details tab in the catalog outlines requirements that must be met to earn the degree/certificate and qualify for a state Institutional Recommendation.
+To access the Program of Study, open the Overview tab and click on the Program of Study link.
+Completion of program requirements is confirmed by an academic advisor or faculty mentors from Education Leadership or School Psychology before the candidate is cleared to enroll in the final internship course.
+A second check of requirements is completed by Office of Graduate and Professional Studies (OGPS) staff as part of the candidate’s application for graduation.
+Finally, the programs complete a final check of requirements prior to issuing a state Institutional Recommendation.
+All programs are approved by the Arizona State Board of Education.
+The asterisk* indicates programs that were reviewed and accredited by CAEP during the last accreditation cycle in 2017.

 Educational Leadership

-• Principal (GCert)*
+- Principal (GCert)*

-• Educational Leadership – Principal K-12 (MEd)*
+- Educational Leadership – Principal Pre K-12 (MEd)*

-• Superintendent (GCert)*
+- Superintendent (GCert)*

-• Educational Leadership – K-12 Administration (EdD)*
+- Educational Leadership – K-12 Administration (EdD)*

 Educational Psychology

-Historical listing of advanced educator programs
+Historical listing of advanced professional education programs

-Enrollment and graduation data (Initial R3.1; Advanced RA3.1) Accordion Closed
+Enrollment and graduation data (Initial R3.1/Advanced RA3.1) Accordion Closed

-NAU’s enrollment and graduation data for all degree programs are publicly available through the Office of Institutional Research and Analysis.
-Listings of the initial and advanced professional education programs are included at the top of this web page.
-Candidates enrolled in teacher preparation programs (and a few other programs intended for in-service teachers) are eligible to apply for the Arizona Teachers Academy (ATA) at NAU Scholarship & Program, which is designed to support recruitment and retention of teachers for Arizona’s public schools; see NAU’s ATA website for more information about this program.
+NAU’s enrollment and graduation data for all degree programs are publicly available through the Office of Strategic Planning, Institutional Research and Analytics (SPIRA).
+Listings of the initial and advanced professional education programs are included in the previous accordion, “Listings of initial and advanced professional education programs and progression plans outlining program expectations.”
+Candidates enrolled in initial teacher preparation programs (and other programs intended for in-service teachers) are eligible to apply for the Arizona Teachers Academy (ATA) Scholarship and Program, which is designed to support recruitment and retention of teachers for Arizona’s public schools; see NAU’s ATA website for more information about this scholarship and program.

 Figure 1: ATA at NAU Enrollment Trends by Academic Year